-Williamsburg Technical College's website has a link to WebAdvisor, a program which allows students to search for classes; check grades; view program evaluation, class schedules, and entrance test scores; and see the status of financial aid.
-To sign in to WebAdvisor, follow the information provided after clicking on the WebAdvisor link at www.wiltech.edu.
+Williamsburg Technical College's website has a link to [WebAdvisor](#), a program which allows students to search for classes; check grades; view program evaluation, class schedules, and entrance test scores; and see the status of financial aid.
+To sign in to, click [WebAdvisor](#) and follow the information provided.
 For further assistance, call 843.355.4185 or 843.355.4169.

-Student records are not available to anyone but the student and College personnel who are working with the information for the purposes of assisting the student in the educational process.
-For further information on WebAdvisor, go to www.wiltech.edu and click the WebAdvisor link.
-Note: On-line application for admission or registration for classes, once it becomes an available option, is not complete until all fees are paid in the WTC Business Office.
+Student information is not available to anyone but the student and College personnel who are working with the information for the purposes of assisting the student in the educational process.
+Note: On-line application for admission or registration for classes, once it becomes an available option, is not complete until all fees are paid to WTC Business Affairs.